How does the court make decisions about children?

 The Family Courts decide what is in a child’s best interests when they make Parenting Orders.

-To do this they look at:
+To do this they must look at factors about:

-image of a protection order• any Domestic Violence Orders
+image of a protection order• any views expressed by your children

 Every case is different, so it’s important to get legal adviceACTNSWNTQldSATasVicWA about your situation.